-Any repair, reconstruction, or improvement of a structure, the cost of which equals or exceeds 50 percent of the Internet value of the structure entrier before the improvement or repair is started or, if the structure has been damaged and is being restored, before the damage occurred.
+Any repair, reconstruction, or improvement of a structure, the cost of which equals or exceeds 50 percent of the market value of the structure either before the improvement or repair is started or, if the structure has been damaged and is being restored, before the damage occurred.
 For the purpose of this definition, "substantial improvement" is considered to occur when the first alteration of any wall, ceiling, floor, or other structural part of the building commences, whether or not that alteration affects the external dimensions of the structure.
-The terr does not, however, include either:
+The term does not, however, include either:

-Any project for improvement of a structure to comply with existing state or local health, sanitary, or safet code specifications which are solely necessary to assure safe living conditions; or Any alteration of a structure listed on the National Register of Historic Places or a state inventory of historic places.
+- 1. Any project for improvement of a structure to comply with existing state or local health, sanitary, or safety code specifications which are solely necessary to assure safe living conditions; or - 2.
+Any alteration of a structure listed on the National Register of Historic Places or a state inventory of historic places.

+Surveyor

-Surveyor A certified land surveyor licensed by the Commonwealth of Virginia.
-Tattoo Parlor/ Body Piercing Salon Any business that provides tattooing or body-piercing as those terms are defined in Virginia Code § 54.1-700, or both tattooing and body-piercing. market value of the structure either before the improvement or repair is started or, if the structure has been both tattooing and body-piercing.
+A certified land surveyor licensed by the Commonwealth of Virginia.

+Tattoo Parlor/ Body Piercing Salon

+Any business that provides tattooing or body-piercing as those terms are defined in Virginia Code § 54.1-700, or both tattooing and body-piercing.